sbhaseen/dotfiles/README.md

-# dotfiles
+# Dotfiles
-A collection of dotfile configs I commnyl use
+A collection of dotfile configs I commonly use